Pjefferyi/vegetation_synchrony/README.md

 2. Run the script to extract the vegetation data -  Phenology_data_extraction.py

-3. The python script (as currently written) will save the extracted data in a folder on your Google Drive account called "GEE_imports".
+3. The python script will save the extracted data in a folder on your Google Drive account called "GEE_imports".
 Once you've dowloaded this file, you can merge it with the "maco_data_analysis_10_2025.csv" file and then inspect it in R. An example is shown in the script - phen_data_processing.R